'As soon as Lampard came in I knew I wanted to stay' - Hudson-Odoi explains Bayern Munich snub | Goal.com

 Hudson-Odoi could add to his two Three Lions caps in upcoming Euro 2020 qualifiers against Montenegro and Kosovo, before returning to the Bridge to compete for a spot in Lampard's line up after the international break.

-The attacker was on the bench for Chelsea's Premier League clash against Crystal Palace on Saturday until he replaced Christian Pulisic for the last 10 minutes.
+The attacker came off the bench to replace Christian Pulisic for the last 10 minutes of Chelsea's 2-0 home win over Crystal Palace on Saturday afternoon.

-The Blues travel to the Etihad Stadium to face Manchester City on November 23 in their next game.
+The Blues will be back in Premier League action on November 23, when they travel to the Etihad Stadium to face reigning champions Manchester City.